nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/nY4tmtGKO6I/index.md

 source: youtube

 ---
 {{< youtube nY4tmtGKO6I >}}

-# Why is training such a critical element in a scrummaster journey?

  People assume that the #scrummaster accountability is a junior, administrative role when in fact, it's a #leadership and #agilecoaching accountability that requires a deeply skilled, committed individual at the helm.
 This is a short extract from the video where Martin Hinshelwood talks about the importance of #scrumtraining for a Scrum Master.
 Watch the full video on https://youtu.be/U0h7N5xpAfY

 About NKD Agility